You applied for federal student aid (FSA) — what’s next?

 - Federal Stafford Direct PLUS Loan for Graduate and Professional Degree Students

-Federal grants (if eligible) and loans (if requested) will both be considered part of your federal financial aid award package.
+Federal grants (if eligible) and loans (if requested) will both be considered part of your FSA award package.

-After you complete the FAFSA and it is received by the school, your federal financial aid file will be reviewed by your assigned Finance Advisor.
-This review ensures the information you provided on your FAFSA and the University’s application for federal financial aid is complete.
+After you complete the Free Application for Federal Student Aid (FAFSASM) and it is received by the school, your file will be reviewed by your assigned Finance Advisor.
+This review ensures the information you provided is complete and accurate.

 If everything looks good, the Finance Advisor will send your file to be awarded, generally within the first week of class.
 If there are discrepancies, or if you are selected for verification, your Finance Advisor will contact you to collect any needed documents.
-Once all required documents have been received, your file will be sent to our processing center for review and award.
+Once all required documents have been received, your file will be sent to our operations team for review and award.

-Your financial aid will be awarded based on your eligibility in the various federal financial aid programs and is determined after receipt of all required documentation.
+Your FSA will be awarded based on your eligibility in the various FSA programs and is determined after receipt of all required documentation.
 If you are eligible for grants, they will be awarded according to eligibility guidelines and will be included in your award package.
-If you wish to borrow a student loan, your loan will be originated for the amount you request (up to the maximum) and will also be included in your award package.
+If you requested a student loan and are eligible, your loan will be originated for the amount you request — up to the maximum — and will also be included in your award package.

-Once awarded, you will receive an award letter outlining your aid eligibility for the academic year/loan period, including anticipated disbursement dates.
-An academic year is defined as a minimum of 24 credit hours and 30 weeks of instructional time.
-You will be awarded again every academic year as you progress through your program.
+You will receive an award letter outlining your FSA eligibility for the academic year/loan period, including anticipated disbursement dates.
+The length of an academic year can vary by program and includes a minimum number of credits and weeks of instructional time.
+You will be awarded again every academic year as you progress through your program as long as you complete your FAFSA each year, provide any requested documentation, and choose financial aid as your payment option.

 How are my awarded funds paid?

-Generally, your federal financial aid will be disbursed in two installments during your academic year and/or loan period.
+Generally, your FSA will be disbursed in two installments during your academic year/loan period.
 At the time your funds are awarded, they will be scheduled in two separate and substantially equal disbursements.
+You will be eligible for your first disbursement at the beginning of the academic year, and your second after you successfully complete half the credits and weeks in the academic year and post attendance in the second payment period.

 How often will I have to complete a new FAFSA?

-What if I have fewer than 24 credits to complete my program?
+What if I have less than an academic year left in my program?

-Undergraduate students approaching the end of their program may not have a full academic year and/or loan period remaining, and the financial aid award will be prorated accordingly.
-(Graduate student aid is not prorated.)
-Your Finance Advisor will communicate these details to you if/when applicable to your situation.
+Undergraduate students approaching the end of their program may not have a full academic year/loan period remaining, and FSA will be prorated accordingly (graduate student aid is not prorated).
+Your Finance Advisor will communicate these details to you if and when applicable to your situation.

 Can financial aid disbursements be delayed?

 Yes.
-If you do not meet satisfactory academic progress (SAP), have changes to your schedule, have breaks in attendance, fail to start class as scheduled or fail to successfully complete your scheduled courses, dates of disbursement will change or financial aid funds may be canceled altogether.
+Your disbursement can be delayed or possibly canceled for a variety of reasons, including failure to meet satisfactory academic progress (SAP), changes to your schedule, breaks in attendance, failure to start a class as scheduled or failure to successfully complete your scheduled courses.

-If you have questions, you can contact me directly at firstname.lastname@example.org.
+If you have questions, please contact your Finance Advisor.
+I am available as well at firstname.lastname@example.org.